MMqd/tetris/README.md

 # Introduction
 A simple terminal Tetris game, with a look inspired by bastet.

 This was my first terminal program on linux.
-I found many basic tasks difficult while working on it.
-Over time I learned how to preform these basic tasks, and I hope this game/demo project will come in handy.
-Also, it serves as a reference on how to interact with the terminal without **ncurses**.
+I found many basic terminal tasks difficult while working on it, and compiled this basic game/demo to show how to interact with the terminal on linux.
+It also serves as a reference on how to interact with the terminal without **ncurses**.

 It contains code examples on how to:
 * overwrite the screen without flicker